available for purchase

 Summer L. Williams

-Ms. Williams has been with Company One since its inception in 1998.
-An active member of the Board of Directors, Summer is a producer, director and educator for Company One.
-Her most recent directing credits include SHELTER OF LAST RESORT by Miranda Craigwell as a part of XX PlayLab 2014, the New England Premiere of Jackie Sibblies Drury’s WE ARE PROUD TO PRESENT A PRESENTATION ABOUT THE HERERO OF NAMIBIA, FORMERLY KNOWN AS SOUTHWEST AFRICA FROM THE GERMAN SUDWESTAFRIKA BETWEEN THE YEARS 1884-1915, Idris Goodwin's HOW WE GOT ON and Lynn Nottage’s BY THE WAY, MEET VERA STARK at the Lyric Stage Company of Boston.
-Regional credits: THE BROTHERS SIZE and MARCUS; OR THE SECRET OF SWEET as part of the THE BROTHER/SISTER PLAYS (2012 Elliot Norton Award nominated for Outstanding Production and winner of the 2012 IRNE Award for Best Play), NEIGHBORS, GRIMM, THE GOOD NEGRO, VOYEURS DE VENUS (Winner of 2009 Elliot Norton Award for Outstanding Director), THE BLUEST EYE (IRNE and Elliot Norton Award nominated), THE LAST DAYS OF JUDAS ISCARIOT, SPELL #7 (IRNE nominated), JESUS HOPPED THE A TRAIN (2004 Elliot Norton Award for Best Fringe Production) TWILIGHT: LOS ANGELES 1992 (IRNE nominated).
+SUMMER L. WILLIAMS (Director and Associate Artistic Director): Ms. Williams has been with Company One Theatre since its inception in 1998.
+Her most recent directing credits include BOOTYCANDY at SpeakEasy Stage Company, AN OCTOROON and COLOSSAL with Company One Theatre--Winner of the 2016 Elliot Norton Award for Outstanding Director for both productions.
+Regional credits: INTIMATE APPAREL at Lyric Stage Company of Boston, SHIV as a part of THE DISPLACED HINDU GODS TRILOGY, SHELTER OF LAST RESORT by Miranda Craigwell as a part of XX PlayLab 2014 and the New England Premiere of Jackie Sibblies Drury’s WE ARE PROUD TO PRESENT A PRESENTATION ABOUT THE HERERO OF NAMIBIA, FORMERLY KNOWN AS SOUTHWEST AFRICA FROM THE GERMAN SUDWESTAFRIKA BETWEEN THE YEARS 1884-1915, Idris Goodwin's HOW WE GOT ON and Lynn Nottage’s BY THE WAY, MEET VERA STARK at the Lyric Stage Company of Boston, THE BROTHERS SIZE and MARCUS; OR THE SECRET OF SWEET as part of the THE BROTHER/SISTER PLAYS (2012 Elliot Norton Award nominated for Outstanding Production and winner of the 2012 IRNE Award for Best Play), NEIGHBORS, GRIMM, THE GOOD NEGRO, VOYEURS DE VENUS (Winner of 2009 Elliot Norton Award for Outstanding Director), THE BLUEST EYE (IRNE and Elliot Norton Award nominated), THE LAST DAYS OF JUDAS ISCARIOT, SPELL #7 (IRNE nominated), JESUS HOPPED THE A TRAIN (2004 Elliot Norton Award for Best Fringe Production) TWILIGHT: LOS ANGELES 1992 (IRNE nominated).
 Ms. Williams has also directed for the Boston Playwrights' Theatre, Clark University, Brandeis University, The Theatre Offensive and Huntington Theatre Company.
-She is a teacher of drama and director at Brookline High School and holds a BA in Theatre, as well as a MA Ed. in Theatre and Urban Education.
-Ms. Williams serves as a member of the Board of Directors of both Stage Source and The Coolidge Corner Theatre.
+She grateful to her family, friends and WB.

 Georgia Young is a fundraiser, event organizer, writer, theatermaker, and musician.
 She has worked as education and community programs associate at the American Repertory Theater, was a literary fellow at Geva Theatre in Rochester, NY, and in 2011 received a KCACTF Fellowship to the O'Neill National Critics Institute.
 She holds an MA in theatre history and dramaturgy from Texas State University - San Marcos and a BS in journalism from Emerson College.
 Georgia plays in a noisy folk band, knits mostly-wearable items, programs with the Boston Underground Film Festival, and volunteers with Girls Rock!
 RI.
 Her favorite theatermaking experience so far has been leading an audience around Austin in BIKE NOIR, a devised play on two wheels.